buildpacks/rfcs/text/0000-refactor-sbom.md

 TODO

+It's worth noting, many buildpacks-produced SBOM files will be "layer-scoped" meaning that they don't describe the whole image, just a layer within it.
+`cosign` has a [deprecated](https://github.com/sigstore/cosign/blob/main/specs/SBOM_SPEC.md#scopes) method of denoting the scope of an SBOM with annotations.
+It now seems recommended to denote the scope with the `subject` of the attestation [statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md).

 And serialize the statement in a manifest that looks like:

 TODO

-Cosign docs give an example manifest [here](https://github.com/sigstore/cosign/blob/main/specs/ATTESTATION_SPEC.md#overall-layout), but the config media type is `application/vnd.oci.image.config.v1+json`, which doesn't give any indication that it's an SBOM.
+Note: cosign docs give an example manifest [here](https://github.com/sigstore/cosign/blob/main/specs/ATTESTATION_SPEC.md#overall-layout), but the config media type is `application/vnd.oci.image.config.v1+json`, which doesn't give any indication that it's an SBOM.
 The correct media type to use would require some research (TODO).

-It's worth noting, many buildpacks-produced SBOM files will be "layer-scoped" meaning that they don't describe the whole image, just a layer within it.
-`cosign` has a [deprecated](https://github.com/sigstore/cosign/blob/main/specs/SBOM_SPEC.md#scopes) method of denoting the scope of an SBOM with annotations.
-It now seems recommended to denote the scope with the `subject` of the attestation [statement](https://github.com/in-toto/attestation/blob/main/spec/v1/statement.md).
-But, this potentially makes the scope less discoverable as you have to deserialize the envelope to read it.

 ### Example 2 - image-scoped SBOM file